 WHAT'S THE DEAL?

 Clothes are sewn to order as this is sustainable for the environment and practical for a small, indepedent clothing designer.
-A garment is not manufactured unless someone is willing to wear it.

 All items are hand made by Jeska in her studio in Sackville, New Brunswick, Canada.
 She is hoping to eventually hire on other skilled seamstresses.